learn-co-curriculum/dsc-sklearn-preprocessing-lab/README.md

 ### Binary Categories

-For binary categories, we will use `LabelBinarizer` ([documentation here](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelBinarizer.html)) to convert the categories of `Street` and `LotFrontage_Missing` into binary values (0s and 1s).
+For binary categories, we will use an `OrdinalEncoder` ([documentation here](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html)) to convert the categories of `Street` and `LotFrontage_Missing` into binary values (0s and 1s).

 Just like in Step 2 when we used the `MissingIndicator` and `SimpleImputer`, we will follow these steps: